Last Updated on November 12, 2021 by Ope Quadri

 Department Of Army Administration

-Also known as DOAA, this is one of the Nigerian Army departments that deals with the administration, welfare, discipline, employment and development of all human resources in the army.
+Also known as DOAA, this is one of the Nigerian Army departments that deal with the administration, welfare, discipline, employment, and development of all human resources in the army.

 This department is further divided into two: